flipsasser/maintain/README.markdown

 foo.blue? 						#=> false
 foo.blue!
 foo.blue? 						#=> true

 # foo.state will boil happily down to an integer when you store it.
 ```

-You can also set multiple defaults on bitmasks, just in case you're defaults involve some complicated mix of options:
+You can also set multiple defaults on bitmasks, just in case your defaults involve some complicated mix of options:

 ```ruby
 class Foo